kelbert2/JavaNuggets/JavaScript.md

 Lexical Environments are gnerally garbage collected when the function call finishes - if there are no references to it.

+### Declarations
+If you don't declare a variable, JavaScript will still look in the local scope, bubbling up its search to the global scope.
+If no variable is found, it will create a global one.

+Variable and function declarations are hoisted to the top of their scope (variable assignments are not, including if you assign a function to a variable name), so they can be used before their written definition.

+### Block Scope
+ES6 gives new declartion keywords `let` and `const`.
+They are only available in the `{code block}` in which they are defined, as delimitated by curly braces.
+Such variables are not hoisted

 ### Global Object
 In the browser, this is called `window`; in Node.js, this is called `global`. `globalThis` has now been added to the language and is gaining support.